symfony/symfony-docs/quick_tour/the_big_picture.rst

 with its own options.

-For more details on environments, see ":ref:`page-creation-environments`" section of the book.
+For more details on environments, see
+:ref:`the "Environments" section <page-creation-environments>` of the book.

 Final Thoughts
 --------------